 - Photo ID (driver’s license with photo)

 - Your UH ID number.
 If you have not applied to attend Maui College, you may obtain a UH ID number from the Admissions and Records Office.

 You may NOT bring books, dictionaries, notes, papers, or other aids into the testing room.
 Cell phones must be turned off and put away.

 Your scores will be given to you when you have completed the test.
 Placement results, together with advising from counselors and faculty, should insure correct course placement and assist with planning an academic program.

 ACCUPLACER can be taken once every 2 years without a fee.
 For this reason, you should take the test seriously and try your best.
 If you choose to retake your ACCUPLACER Placement Test without having to wait the normal 2-year wait period, you will be charged a $25 fee.
-If you are a high school student, you will be charged a $10 fee.

 Test Preparation Resources